 - 7 Conclusion

 What is the Trezor Wallet?

 The Trezor wallet was the original cryptocurrency hardware wallet to be released.
-It is a hardware wallet which allows you to safely store, send and receive a wide range of cryptocurrencies.
-The wallet was first released in 2014 by a company called SatoshiLabs, who are located in the Czech Republic.
+It is a hardware wallet that allows you to safely store, send and receive a wide range of cryptocurrencies.
+The wallet was first released in 2014 by a company called SatoshiLabs, which is located in the Czech Republic.